tomwhite007/rename-angular-component/README.md

 Based on the same naming convention in the [Angular Style Guide](https://angular.io/guide/styleguide#style-02-01) and following the file pattern created by the Angular CLI, this extension will:

-- Rename the files files associated with the component, directive or service whilst retaining their original postfixes
+- Rename the files files associated with the component, directive or service whilst retaining their original suffixes
 - Rename the containing folder if it has the same name as the original file selected
 - Rename the class name of the component, directive or service to match the new file name (provided the class name follows the same naming convention)
 - Rename the element, attribute or class selectors inside the class decorator meta data, and in all html templates in the repo (provided the selector follows the correct naming convention)